 Want to use WhatsApp on your Linux desktop?
 Here are a few ways to do that.

-The hugely popular messaging app WhatsApp surprisingly doesn’t provide a standalone desktop client.
+Surprisingly, the hugely popular messaging app WhatsApp doesn’t provide a standalone desktop client.
 However, the good part is that they considered the issue and launched WhatsApp Web.

 WhatsApp launched its web version back in 2015, where you could access WhatsApp on the web browser, considering that your mobile was connected to the internet.